prajwalvp/Dracula/README.md

 To do things automatically, you can use instead dracula.sh.
 To use this, you have to edit the tags of all the gaps between groups of TOAs in advance in your .tim file, or at least a few of them, as I did in file 47TucAA.tim - just write C PHASEA in between a pair of JUMPs.
 Note that the JUMP statements around each PHASE statement should be offset by two lines, because that is what the dracula.sh script assumes, so that it can comment them out properly when needed.

 After that, list those gap tags in the dracula.sh file.
 Then, enter your TEMPO, basedir, rundir, timfile, and parfile information at the top of the script (as in the sieve.sh script).
-Then specify if you're starting from scratch, or if you're using an acc_WRAPs.dat file from a previous run (either made with sieve.sh or with dracula.sh - the formats are 100% compatible).
-BE CAREFUL: if you don't comment out the relevant lines, your acc_WRAPs.dat will be over-written with a file containing "0 0 0"!

 If you're continuing work from sieve.sh, please beware of the required format for the dracula timfile, where all JUMPs are uncommented and all the gap tags are commented.
 Then, finally, make it run!

 The dracula.sh routine is superior to sieve.sh, and should preferably be used: